arvganesh/Multi-Camera-Object-Tracking/README.md

 ## How it works

 When a tracking subject is selected by the user, they are "remembered" by the algorithm.
 While in the view of a single camera, the subject is tracked using a general object tracking algorithm from OpenCV.
 When the subject has left the view of a given camera, the surrounding cameras are searched for the tracking subject using the user's initial selection as a reference.
 Once the algorithm identifies the tracking subject in new camera, single camera tracking resumes.
-The algorithm outputs a

 ## Algorithm Flowchart
 ![algorithm-flowchart](https://user-images.githubusercontent.com/21336191/63116742-faadc000-bf5f-11e9-8372-994f0d94395d.jpg)